SupraSummus/ipfs-execute/README.md

 IPFS execute!
 =============

-`ipfs_execute.sh` is a simple script that combines sandboxing provided by [Bubblewrap](https://github.com/projectatomic/bubblewrap) with data storage provided by [IPFS](https://ipfs.io/).
+`ipfs-execute` is a simple script that combines sandboxing provided by [Bubblewrap](https://github.com/projectatomic/bubblewrap) with data storage provided by [IPFS](https://ipfs.io/).
 The tool is proof of concept for "pure computations in IPFS".

-`ipfs_execute.sh` fetches description of what to do from IPFS, executes computation in sandbox and then pushes result back to IPFS.
+`ipfs-execute` fetches description of what to do from IPFS, executes computation in sandbox and then pushes result back to IPFS.

 More in depth description
 -------------------------

-`ipfs_execute.sh` takes following arguments in order:
+`ipfs-execute` takes following arguments in order:
  * IPFS path of filesystem snapshot (`.tar.gz` file)
  * IPFS path of argument - it will be mounted at `/input` inside container.
  * arbitrary number of arguments which will be passed to `/sbin/init`

-`ipfs_execute.sh` unpacks root fs, mounts input, mounts empty directory at `/output` and another one at `/tmp`.
+`ipfs-execute` unpacks root fs, mounts input, mounts empty directory at `/output` and another one at `/tmp`.
 After that container is executed.
 Entry point is `/sbin/init`.